Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) the preparation of the financial statements;

-   2. if required, the review or auditing of the financial statements;
+   b) if required, the review or auditing of the financial statements;

-   3. the certification of the financial statements by the Committee;
+   c) the certification of the financial statements by the Committee;

-   4. the submission of the financial statements to the annual general meeting of the Association; and
+   d) the submission of the financial statements to the annual general meeting of the Association; and

-   5. the lodgement with the Registrar of the financial statements and accompanying reports, certificates, statements and fee.
+   e) the lodgement with the Registrar of the financial statements and accompanying reports, certificates, statements and fee.

 #